DamoM73/digital-solutions-text/ds_textbook/2_develop/1_design_ui_ux/unit_1.md

-# Unit 1: Design UI and UX
+# Unit 1: Develop UI and UX

 The user needs to be central to the development of the User Interface (UI) and the User Experience (UX).
 They are examples of human-first design, or, to be more specific, user-first design.